purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-calibration.md

 ## IMU Sensor calibration

 This guide is specifically for the LSM6DSV IMU calibration running (l0ud/sfusion FW) but you can use same steps for BMI160, BMI270 and LSM6DSO models too.

-Update: Panda Trackers with LSM6DSV since 2025 April are running kounocom/dynamic-sfusion, they do not need 6 sides calibration, this guide will not work with dynamic-sfusion FW.
-Trackers calibrates automatically standing still (blue light glows solid).
+This guide will not work for trackers with kounocom/dynamic-sfusion FW (Panda Trackers after 2025 April), dynamic FW calibrates automatically standing still (blue light glows solid).

 6 sides calibration needs to be done only once after you get or build your new tracker set.